kasparsd/wp-docs-md/docs/wp-blocks-handbook.md

 #### `defaultLayouts`: `Record< string, view >`

-This property provides layout information about active view types.
+This property limits the available layout and provides layout information about active view types.
 If empty, this enables all layout types (see “Layout Types”) with empty layout data.

-For example, this is how you’d enable only the table view type:
+For example, this is how you’d enable only the table and grid layout type and set whether those layouts show media by default:

 ```js
 const defaultLayouts = {